 The GVBOT report treats every sector the same

 When a marketing agency says it can't find an AI use case, it usually means the team hasn't sat down to think about it.
-The use cases are obvious.
-That gap closes within a quarter.
+The use cases are obvious once someone looks: drafting client emails, summarizing meeting notes, producing a first pass at ad copy.
+That gap tends to close within a quarter, usually because someone on staff gets curious on a slow Friday and starts poking around.

 When a trades business says the same thing, it means something different.
-The owner is thinking about the field: the value is in physical execution, and the bots can't pour concrete.
+The owner isn't being lazy about it.
+The owner is thinking about the field, where the value sits in physical execution, and the software can't pour concrete or run conduit or read a rough-in the way a twenty-year superintendent can.
 That part is correct.
+Nobody's disputing it.

 Where AI actually fits in a trades or construction business